by Dr. Lawrence Wilson

 THE GREEN REVOLUTION

 The so-called Green Revolution was and is the application of modern chemical science to agriculture.
 It began in the late 1800s and early 1900s with the discovery of superphosphate fertilizers.
 These are chemical fertilizers that stimulate plant growth and can increase crop yields.
-They are combination of nitrogent, phosphorus and potassium compounds, for which reason they are also called N-P-K fertilizers.
+They are combination of nitrogen, phosphorus and potassium compounds, for which reason they are also called N-P-K fertilizers.

-Using these new chemicals, food production can be increased up to 10 fold.
+Using these new chemicals, food production increased up to 10 fold.
 This was hailed as a great revolution in agriculture that would end world starvation and help the farming sector of the economy by allowing farmers to grow much more food.

 Superphosphate problems.
 Unfortunately, superphosphates harm the structure and life forms in the soil.
 They also harm plants, making them much more yin in macrobiotic terms.